 Biography

 Aaron Hoffmeyer is an award winning photographer living in Colorado.
-His photography started with magazines covering transportation photography.
-He had features in several magazines and was even an editor- in-chief of ap publication for several years.
-Stepping away from media photography he went on his own to express ideas and stories.
+His photography started with magazine transportation photography.
+He had features in several magazines through out his career.
+Stepping away from media photography he wanted to express his own ideas and stories.
 He spends time traveling to different locations, talking with locals about their history, and getting information on lost and abandoned locations.
 He also comes across antiques that he uses for in-studio photographs.

 Artist Statement